 Premature ejaculation is one of the most common sexual problems that affects men.
 According to the Sexual Advice Association, estimates of how many men are affected by premature ejaculation range from 5% to 31%.

-If you have been experiencing premature ejaculation for a while, then it is likely that your condition has been caused by psychological factors.
+If you have been experiencing premature ejaculation for a while, then it is likely that psychological factors have caused your condition.
 These can include:

 Early sexual experiences can shape your current ejaculatory habits.
 If you had a traumatic sexual encounter at a young age, then this may be causing your premature ejaculation.